Definitions of Emotions

 Occasionally fear, or rather the carefulness and cautionary energy associated with fear, may prevent us from harm.
 But when fear becomes hyper-vigilant, it can crush our vitality for life, and sap our strength, motivation and confidence, so that we live with a nervous forecast of hesitancy, dread, panic, fright, and danger.
 With such a focus, we mentally focus on the negative possibilities, rather than being open to a broader perspective or potential.
 Popular psychology likes to say that Fear represents False Evidence Appearing Real.
 However when we examine fear, sometimes the evidence for fear is actually real, rather than false (for example a fear of heights when confronted with the added danger of being in a high place).
 If we needed a more truthful basis to this catchphrase, it could be something like Faithfully Expecting Adverse Reality, and in coming to terms with this, we need to learn to distinguish between fear (or cautionary care) and hyper-fear.

-Caused by perceived barriers to our time and schedule, which then causes a niggling impatience.
+Caused by perceived barriers to our time, schedule, and perception, which then causes a niggling impatience.

 Any previously carefree or unexamined view, of being largely unaffected by life, has now been replaced by a stern, fixated view on the finite, loss, and the restrictions of life when faced by death.
 The openness of the infinite awaits us all.